T

 landmark

-A beautiful mosque and tomb located on an islet off the coast of Worli.
-Accessible via a narrow causeway that gets submerged during high tide, it offers a serene spiritual experience.
+A mosque and tomb situated on an islet off the coast of Worli, accessible via a narrow causeway that is submerged during high tide.
+It's a significant pilgrimage site for Muslims and a striking architectural landmark.

 2. Midday